mbacchi/lambda-edge-cloudfront-terraform/README.md

 "Viewer Request" and "Origin Response" CloudFront Events.
 Once these are removed select "Yes, Edit", which is apparently the "Save" button in CloudFront.

-Now, wait 20-30 minutes before running `terraform destroy` to remove the infrastucture via Terraform.
+Now, wait at least 5 minutes before running `terraform destroy` to remove the infrastucture via Terraform.

 This wait time is required because Terraform will attempt to remove the Lambda